-In forming a view on the impact of different scenarios on the employer covenant, considering the funding position of the Fund and the Trustee's view that the employer covenant is not materially exposed to climate risks, the Trustee has relied on company disclosure in the "Refinitiv Sustainability Report 2020" (the "Sustainability Report").
+In forming a view on the impact of different scenarios on the employer covenant, considering the funding position of the Fund and the Trustee's view that the employer covenant is not materially exposed to climate risks, the Trustee has relied on company disclosure in the "LSEG Sustainability Report 2023" (the "Sustainability Report").

-The Trustee is of the view that using Refinitiv disclosures as a proxy to determine the potential impact of climate change on the employer covenant is a reasonable approach for the following reasons:
+The Trustee is of the view that using LSEG disclosures as a proxy to determine the potential impact of climate change on the employer covenant is a reasonable approach for the following reasons:

-- 1. The Fund has access to the majority of Refinitiv through parent company guarantees from LSEGA Inc and Refinitiv UK Parent Limited; - 2.
-No standalone climate disclosures have been prepared for the sole participating employer, Refinitiv Limited; and - 3.
-Refinitiv Limited is intrinsically linked to Refinitiv and is not a separable standalone business due to shared intellectual property arrangements and support function services.
+- 1. Refinitiv's operations and revenue represents the majority of LSEG's operations and revenue: - 2.
+The Fund has access to the majority of Refinitiv through parent company guarantees from LSEGA Inc and Refinitiv UK Parent Limited; - 3.
+No standalone climate disclosures have been prepared for the sole participating employer, Refinitiv Limited; and - 4.
+Refinitiv Limited is intrinsically linked to LSEG and is not a separable standalone business due to shared intellectual property arrangements and support function services.